 It happened again.
-I was visiting a church on a Sunday morning and apparently parked in the “wrong” parking lot.
+I was visiting a church on a recent Sunday morning and apparently parked in the “wrong” parking lot.
 You know the one, it looks like it’s near the main entrance, but the main entrance isn’t really the main entrance (because “everyone” knows that “everyone” enters through the side entrance on Third Street).

 But I was a nobody.
 Just a visitor that didn’t know what “everyone” knew … so I was left out in the cold.
 Literally.